5 Circles Mindfulness

 The Miracle Swimming Movement is the face of successful fearful-adult swim instruction, putting comfort first, not skills, technique, distance, or speed.
-Comfort must be the priority of learning other topics, as well.
+Comfort must be the 1st priority of learning just about anything.
 Imagine if it were.

 When students are comfortable, they learn.
 Comfort includes feeling safe in all ways— physical, emotional and intellectual—and feeling heard, seen, and understood.
-Students should also be warm.
+Students should be warm enough.
 At Miracle Swimming, we provide warm pools.
 When students are warm, they can focus on learning.

 Mindfulness: Where Does It Fit In?

 People who are afraid in water are fearful of two main things: drowning and panic.
 For those afraid of heights, it's falling and panic.
 For those afraid of flying, it's crashing and panic.
 When people panic, they leave.
 Their bodies don't leave; their presence of mind does.

 If they want to prevent panic, they need to prevent leaving.
 That means they need to feel safe to stay.
 Miracle Swimming for Adults has been teaching this full time for almost four decades.
 This is why Miracle Swimming is the gold standard for non-swimmer adults.
 It cannot possibly fail.
 A teacher or student can fail to use it, but it cannot possibly fail.

 The campaign for humane adult swimming lessons says:

 -Comfort is Priority #1

 -Fear in water prevents adults from learning to swim

 -Learning to swim is becoming reliable for one's safety in water over one's head.
 Learning strokes is not learning to swim.